ben-heil/ben-heil.github.io/_posts/2021-10-3-gene-conversion.md

 <a id="python"></a>
 ## The Python Method

-We'll use the python [biomart package](https://pypi.org/project/biomart/) to make interacting with BioMart servers easier[^biomart].
+We'll use the Python [biomart package](https://pypi.org/project/biomart/) to make interacting with BioMart servers easier[^biomart].
 To install it, use `pip install biomart`.

 The Python version of the code is more verbose (though, to be fair, most of the code is for parsing the output into a dict), so I'll walk through it in chunks.